Ph.D. in English, The Graduate Center, CUNY, Expected 2019

 Graduate Center Fellowship, The Graduate Center, CUNY, 2013-18

 Presenter, “The Good Soldier and the Edwardian Disappearance of Death.”
 Modernist Studies Association Conference.
+Columbus, OH.
 November 2018.

-Panel Organizer and Moderator, “Suicidal Modernisms.”
+Panel Organizer, “Suicidal Modernisms.”
 Modernist Studies Association Conference.
+Columbus, OH.
 November 2018.

 Presenter, “One Might Come to Fruit in Death: D.H.
 Lawrence, the Death Drive, and Women in Love.”
 D.H.
 Lawrence Virtual Conference for Graduate Students.
 April 2018.

 Presenter, “Durkheim and Freud: Competing Narratives of Suicide.”
-Northeast Popular/American Culture Association Conference 2017.
+Northeast Popular/American Culture Association Conference.
 University of Massachusetts.
 Amherst, MA.
 October 2017.

 Panel Organizer and Moderator, “Modern Drama.”
 South Atlantic Modern Language Association Conference 88.
 Jacksonville, FL.
 November 2016.